Doozers/ismalloc/README.md

 ## How does it work ? 🔩

 The `ismalloc()` function return the memory space passed as argument.
 It also add the adress of the memory space at the top of a linked list.
-At the end of the programm, thanks to the attribute destructor the function `frisma()` is called and free the every adress of the list before to free the list itself.
+At the end of the programm, thanks to the attribute destructor the function `frisma()` is called and free every adress of the list before to free the list itself.

 ## Exemple ⚡